10 Best Travertine Sealers of 2024 – Reviews & Top Picks

 It can seal an area up to 450 square feet with less product and penetrates stone deep with one coat.
 It lengthens the life of your stone, preserving the natural look, has a very low odor, and is functional indoors and outside.
 It also resists moisture, including saltwater.

 It isn’t great with tile.
 In fact, there have been cases where it has deteriorated tile to the point of crumbling.
 As far as stone and grout, it needs a minimum of four coats to bead appropriately.

 9. DOMINATOR Stone+ Low Gloss Stone Sealer

+The DOMINATOR Stone+ Low gloss Stone Sealer is a fantastic tool for your outdoor pavers, faux stone, and travertine to have a wet look with a low-gloss finish.
 It is easy to maintain and provides excellent UV protection.
-It forms a film that is designed to guard against spills, moisture, mildew, and stains.
+It forms a film designed to guard against spills, moisture, mildew, and stains.
 You can apply this sealer without fear of a foul odor, and its broad coverage area is up to 1,000 square feet.

 10. Essential Values 1 Gallon Concrete Sealer

 As another product made in the USA, Essential Values offers a quality sealer you can count on when protecting your outdoor concrete surfaces.
 This sealer does everything, from finishing driveways, sidewalks, and patios to indoor pavers and fireplaces.